 The College of Teachers consciously assumes responsibility for the spiritual and pedagogical life of the School.
 Through active research and extensive study in weekly gatherings, the group seeks to uphold and apply the principles of Steiner education throughout the Dandenong Ranges Steiner School.

-The College comprises all permanent teachers who have completed their provisional period at the school, who have indicated their willingness to take on the College’s responsibilities and have been accepted by the College.
+The College comprises all permanent teachers who have completed their provisional period at the school, who have indicated their willingness to take on the College’s responsibilities and who have been accepted by the College.

-The College Nominates one (or more, if a shared role is agreed upon) to be the College Chair.
+The College nominates one (or more, if a shared role is agreed upon) to be the College Chair.